sebokpeter/YetAnotherLox/README.md

 ## Multiline comments

-It is now possible to add nested multiline comments:
+It is possible to add (nested) multiline comments:

 ```
 /*